Prashant27031994/magento2-custom-form/README.md

 # magento2-custom-form
-This issue custom form with repositry to save booking data &amp; retrive through email using Rest APi &amp; Graphql
+This is custom form with repositry to save booking data &amp; retrive through email using Rest APi &amp; Graphql